All around the world, palm oil consumption is increasing. However, it is a highly controversial food.

 It is important to note that palm oil should not be confused with palm kernel oil.

 While both originate from the same plant, palm kernel oil is extracted from the seed of the fruit.
-It’s white rather than red, and it provides different health benefits.
+It provides different health benefits.

 How Is It Used?